ASE A4 Steering Suspension Practice Test

 Answer A is wrong.
 Strut mount bearings wear and lose lubrication.
 This wear causes them to bind while cornering.
 A worn strut mount also causes a thunking sound when going over bumps in the road.

 Answer B is correct.
-Worn rack bushings aren't likely to bind; they affect toe and cause a vehicle to wander.
+Worn rack bushings aren't likely to bind; they affect the toe and cause a vehicle to wander.

 Answer C is wrong.
 A worn power steering rack gear can cause binding.